wendyverdonk93/docs/content/payment-methods/wallet/paypal/how-does-paypal-work.md

 * Refunds will be processed only when your PayPal account balance is sufficient

-* For information on which currencies are supported, send an email to PayPal.
+* For information about supported currencies, contact PayPal.